 One of the first and most pedestrian synchronicity markers was realizing that Emit Archer’s meta-character, the Sumerian god Enki, was later known more widely as Prince Ea.
 Emit Archer’s initials and Prince “Ea” was not on purpose.

-The most recent “magic” is the US6 membrane protein example used above.
+The most recent “magic” is the US6 membrane protein example mentioned above.
 At this writing, that one is just a couple weeks old and Book VI is near finished.

 This is why I’ve been writing more about the process lately because it’s a calculus that can really help a writer/searcher.

 And my real hope is that one day A.I. can report back to me, not only where it found the eggs but what magic it experiences between the hiding places.

 The US6 Hexology will be 78 chapters in total.

 I had my Editor jump ahead to Chapter 48 which is the “Golden Mean Chapter” (78 x 0.618); one of the more controversial chapters.

 The Golden Mean Word in that chapter is “Egypt”.
 The etymology of “Egypt” lands back at “Ptah” Egypt’s Creator-God or Craftsman Demiurge.
 Ptah is Egypt’s version of the earlier Sumerian Creator-God, Enki.
 Emit Archer (spoiler alert) is Enki’s modern day Avatar.

 The randomly used Golden Mean Word in the Golden Mean Chapter of the US6 Hexology identifies the novel’s protagonist precisely.

 Once the editing is final, I will conduct similar mathematically-based searches for unintentional patterns or just other weird ass coincidences.